Para leer esta hoja informativa en español, haga clic aquí.

 HIV persists in the body by forming reservoirs.
 HIV reservoirs refer to a collection of inactive, "resting," or latent HIV-infected cells.
 HIV may not be in the bloodstream, but it can still hide in reservoirs.
 At some point, HIV may re-activate, return to the bloodstream, and infect other cells.
 One cure for HIV would be eliminating all HIV in the reservoirs so that this cannot happen.

 There are several known reservoirs in the body, including immune cells in the gut, lymphoid tissue, blood, the brain, the genital tract, and in bone marrow.
-It is unclear when reservoirs are established, but recent research suggests that it could be as early as three days after initial infection.
+It is unclear when reservoirs are established, but recent research suggests that it could be as early as 24 hours after initial infection.

 Research also suggests that the earlier a person receives HIV treatment, the smaller the size of their reservoirs may be.
 Early treatment may also prevent reservoirs from forming in some areas of the body.
 It is important to keep the reservoir size small because people with larger reservoirs experience greater and more persistent immune activation.

 Keeping the immune system constantly activated or "turned on" can lead to fatigue and chronic inflammation.
-Chronic inflammation in people living with HIV is thought to be responsible for several conditions usually seen at older ages in people without HIV, including heart disease, bone loss, kidney disease, and certain non-AIDS-related cancers.
+Chronic inflammation in people living with HIV is thought to be responsible for several conditions usually seen at older ages in people not living with HIV, including heart disease, bone loss, kidney disease, and certain non-AIDS-related cancers.

 Because some current cure strategies aim to knock out HIV reservoirs, these strategies may work better in people who start HIV treatment very early and have fewer or smaller reservoirs that need to be eliminated.